Maryan Nagy Captan

 MARYAN NAGY CAPTAN is an Egyptian-American poet and performer living in Philadelphia, where she serves as Art Director at Apiary Magazine.
 Maryan is the founder of Brewerytown Social, a community arts organization showcasing talented local artists and teaches experimental and experiential writing classes at The Head & The Hand Press.
 Most recently, Maryan has served as Lead Teaching Artist for the Hoye Wayelo Summer Program in Pine Ridge, South Dakota, as well as Poet-in-Residence at both the Youth Culture Library in Hanoi, Vietnam and Paul Smith’s College of the Adirondacks.
 Her first collection, Copy/Body, was published by Empty Set Press in June 2017.

-ANGELO COLAVITA lives and writes in Philadelphia, where he serves as Founding Editor of Empty Set Press.
+ANGELO COLAVITA lives and writes in Philadelphia, where he serves as Founding Editor of Empty Set Press and Associate Editor at Occulum Journal.
 He is the author of two chapbooks: Heroines (2017) and Flowersonnets (2018).
 Angelo has been a recipient of both the Anne & Andrew Abel Award for Literature and Judith Stark Writing Contest for Poetry in 2016 and 2017, respectively.
 His work has appeared in Breadcrumbs, Trópica Laced, Yes Poetry, Luna Luna Magazine, Occulum, Be About It, Mad House, Apiary Magazine, and elsewhere online and in print.
 Follow him on Twitter @angeloremipsum and on Instagram @angelocolavita

 MARK LAMOUREUX lives in New Haven, CT.
 He is the author of four full-length collections of poetry: It’ll Never Be Over For Me (Black Radish Books, 2016), 29 Cheeseburgers / 39 Years (Pressed Wafer, 2013), Spectre (Black Radish Books 2010), and Astrometry Orgonon (BlazeVOX Books 2008),.
 His work has been published in print and online in Elderly, Denver Quarterly, Jacket, Fourteen Hills and many others.
 In 2014 he received the 2nd annual Ping Pong Poetry award, selected by David Shapiro, for his poem “Summerhenge/Winterhenge.”
 He teaches at Housatonic Community College in Bridgeport, CT.
 His chapbook, Maris McLamoureary's DICTIONNAIRE INFERNAL, co-authored with Chris McCreary, was published by Empty Set Press on Halloween 2017.